Yosemite Lumber Company: Timber operations

-North Side Operations
+North side operations

 The north side incline around 1925.

 In 1923, the Yosemite Lumber Company relocated its timber operation to the north side of the Merced Canyon due to the depletion of available timber on the south side.
 To fund the construction of a new incline, modernize the mill, and relocate the logging railroad, the company raised $5 million through a bond issue.
 A crew of 200 men worked around the clock to complete the new incline by the 1924 season.

 The 8,300-foot incline, which cost nearly $1 million, required more than 400 rollers and had a maximum grade of 68 percent.
 A second incline was built above it to access additional timber.
 The main hoist, an electrically operated double-drum system, weighed 320,000 pounds.
 The incline was double-tracked for the upper half and transitioned to single track for the descent.

 In 1924, the company set records by cutting 60 million board feet of lumber, followed by 85 million board feet in 1925.
 At peak times, it employed 500 men at the mill and another 500 in the timber camps, with a daily payroll of $5,500.
 To generate the revenue needed to meet bond payments, the company operated seven days a week, 10 hours a day.

-Merced Falls Sawmill
+Merced Falls sawmill

-The Yosemite Valley Railroad pulled log trains along the Merced River to Yosemite Lumber Company’s sawmill at Merced Falls in the San Joaquin Valley.
+The Yosemite Valley Railroad pulled log trains along the Merced River to Yosemite Lumber Company's sawmill at Merced Falls in the San Joaquin Valley.
 The mill broke ground in the summer of 1911.
-Over 945 tons of machinery was brought to Merced Falls by train including a 600 horsepower electric plant which electrified both the plant and the town.
+Over 945 tons of machinery was brought to Merced Falls by train including a 600-horsepower electric plant which electrified both the plant and the town.
 The mill operated seasonally, whenever the snow had cleared enough for logging trains to resume.
 By the 1920s, the mill delivered between 40 and 50 million feet of lumber every season and employed between 250 and 300 men.

 The sale of alcohol was forbidden in the incorporated city of Merced Falls.
 But several saloons opened to serve mill workers just across the Mariposa County line.
 In 1918, a petition was raised to close the saloons as a war measure, citing the mill's role in support of government contracts.